andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 }
 ```

 The trait `Lug` defines a function `bar` that takes `self` by reference.
-No lifetime syntax is needed her.
+No lifetime syntax is needed here.
 It can be elided, just like in our very first example, for the same reasons.

 Let's add another function to the trait: